-Unintentional misconduct is negligent behavior that causes a notary to make an error in a notarization or to accidentally forget to do what is required.
+Unintentional misconduct is negligent or accidental behavior resulting in an error in a notarization.
 For example, failure to supply the name of the county in the venue portion of a notarial certificate could be an omission that is deemed unintentional misconduct.